Courtney Cramey

-Courtney Cramey (born 28 November 1985) is a former Australian rules footballer who played 20 matches over four seasons at the Adelaide Football Club in the AFL Women's competition.
+Courtney Jane Cramey (born 28 November 1985) is a former Australian rules footballer who played 20 matches over four seasons at the Adelaide Football Club in the AFL Women's competition.
 She was a two-time premiership player and a one-time All-Australian.

-Cramey was one of 5 judges for the 2021 A.F.L.W.
-Grand Final best on ground award, and the only judge not to give any votes to the winner Kate Lutkins who polled 12 out of 15 votes.

 Early life and state league football

 Cramey played football throughout primary school as the only girl in teams that were otherwise all boys.
 In high school, she turned to basketball due to the lack of girls' football teams.

 Cramey began playing women's football in 2004 with Sturt Football Club in the South Australian Women's Football League (SAWFL).
 She later played with Morphettville Park, where she mentored future fellow Adelaide Crow and AFLW all-Australian Ebony Marinoff.
 Cramey was best on ground and team captain in Morphettville Parks' first women's division 1 premiership, in 2014.
 She captained the team to second and third successive premierships in 2015 and 2016.